NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I summarize the issue using simple terms.
   *So, your email is stuck in the Outbox and won't send.
 Is that correct?*

+- I explain exactly what I'm going to do.
+  *I'll check your Outlook setting and test your network connection.*